FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 What Are Auto Picks?

-If a manager does not make a selection within the allotted time, the system automatically selects a player on his behalf.
+If a manager doesn't make a selection within the allotted time, the system selects a player on their behalf.
+Auto picks are typically based on:

-• The overall player ranking
+• Overall player ranking

 • Positional availability